LBGarber/terraform-provider-linode/website/docs/d/instances.html.md

 * [`backups`](#backups) - Information about the Linode's backup status.

-#### Disks
+### Disks

 * `disk`

   * `label` - The disks label, which acts as an identifier in Terraform.
 This must be unique within each Linode Instance.

   * `size` - The size of the Disk in MB.

   * `id` - The ID of the disk in the Linode API.

   * `filesystem` - The Disk filesystem can be one of: `"raw"`, `"swap"`, `"ext3"`, `"ext4"`, or `"initrd"` which has a max size of 32mb and can be used in the config `initrd` (not currently supported in this Terraform Provider).

-#### Configs
+### Configs

 Configuration profiles define the VM settings and boot behavior of the Linode Instance.
 Multiple configurations profiles can be provided but their `label` values must be unique.

 * `config`

   * `label` - The Config's label for display purposes.
 Also used by `boot_config_label`.

-    * `kernel` -  - A Kernel ID to boot a Linode with.
+  * `kernel` - A Kernel ID to boot a Linode with.
 Default is based on image choice.
 Examples are `linode/latest-64bit`, `linode/grub2`, `linode/direct-disk`, etc. See all kernels [here](https://api.linode.com/v4/linode/kernels).
 Note that this is a paginated API endpoint ([docs](https://developers.linode.com/api/v4/linode-kernels)).

-    * `run_level` -  - Defines the state of your Linode after booting.
+  * `run_level` - Defines the state of your Linode after booting.

-    * `virt_mode` -  - Controls the virtualization mode.
+  * `virt_mode` - Controls the virtualization mode.

-    * `root_device` -  - The root device to boot.
+  * `root_device` - The root device to boot.

-    * `comments` -  - Arbitrary user comments about this `config`.
+  * `comments` - Arbitrary user comments about this `config`.

-    * `memory_limit` -  - Defaults to the total RAM of the Linode
+  * `memory_limit` - Defaults to the total RAM of the Linode

   * `helpers` - Helpers enabled when booting to this Linode Config.

     * `updatedb_disabled` -  Disables updatedb cron job to avoid disk thrashing.

     * `distro` -  Controls the behavior of the Linode Config's Distribution Helper setting.

     * `modules_dep` -  Creates a modules dependency file for the Kernel you run.

     * `network` -  Controls the behavior of the Linode Config's Network Helper setting, used to automatically configure additional IP addresses assigned to this instance.

   * `devices` -  A list of `disk` or `volume` attachments for this `config`.
 If the `boot_config_label` omits a `devices` block, the Linode will not be booted.

     * `sda` ... `sdh` -  The SDA-SDH slots, represent the Linux block device nodes for the first 8 disks attached to the Linode.
 Each device must be suplied sequentially.
 The device can be either a Disk or a Volume identified by `disk_label` or `volume_id`.
 Only one disk identifier is permitted per slot.
 Devices mapped from `sde` through `sdh` are unavailable in `"fullvirt"` `virt_mode`.

     * `disk_label` -  The `label` of the `disk` to map to this `device` slot.

     * `volume_id` -  The Volume ID to map to this `device` slot.

-            * `disk_id` - The Disk ID of the associated `disk_label`, if used.
+    * `disk_id` - The Disk ID of the associated `disk_label`, if used

-#### Backups
+### Backups

 * `backups`

   * `enabled` - If this Linode has the Backup service enabled.

   * `schedule`

     * `day` -  The day of the week that your Linode's weekly Backup is taken.
 If not set manually, a day will be chosen for you.
 Backups are taken every day, but backups taken on this day are preferred when selecting backups to retain for a longer period.
 If not set manually, then when backups are initially enabled, this may come back as "Scheduling" until the day is automatically selected.

     * `window` - The window ('W0'-'W22') in which your backups will be taken, in UTC.
 A backups window is a two-hour span of time in which the backup may occur.
 For example, 'W10' indicates that your backups should be taken between 10:00 and 12:00.
 If you do not choose a backup window, one will be selected for you automatically.
 If not set manually, when backups are initially enabled this may come back as Scheduling until the window is automatically selected.